This section includes the following topics:

 A metric query in Datadog looks like this:

-We can break this query into a few steps:
+You can break this query into a few steps:

 First, choose the specific metric that you’d like to graph by searching or selecting it from the dropdown next to Metric.
 If you’re not sure which metric to use, start with the Metrics Explorer or a notebook.
-You can also see a list of metrics on the Metrics Summary page.
+You can also see a list of actively reporting metrics on the Metrics Summary page.

 After selecting a metric, you can filter your query based on tag(s).
 For instance, you can use

-Aggregation defines how the metrics in each group are combined.
+Aggregator defines how the metrics in each group are combined.
 There are four aggregations available: sum, min, max, and avg.

 jvm.heap_memory / jvm.heap_memory_max).

 Time and space aggregation